zhizhid/Gene2vec/README.md

 This script takes gene2vec tsne files (label and data) and tissue-specific genes expression files as the input and generates tissues-specific genes experssion maps.

-The tissue-specific genes expression file should follow the following format, each line starts with the gene name and followed by the z score:
+The tissue-specific genes expression file should follow the following format.
+Each line starts with the gene name and followed by the z score:
 ```
 ATRX	0.598962527411
 TCOF1	-0.264690317639